 After you have your goals in mind, create a list of resources.
 What or who do you need to team up with this year?
 What do you already have that you can use to get you to the next level.
 Don’t discredit your past experiences, they were not in vain.
 What talents, skills, and connections have you made that you can use in this moment?

 Be mindful about what you feed your mind, body, and spirit.
 What you put in, you get out.
 Assess what comes into your life on the daily.
-If your are constantly surrounded my negativity energy, gossip, and hate it will occupy space in your mind, leaving little room for you to truly focus 100% on your goals.
-There is nothing more powerful or will bring you greater peace than minding your own business.
+If your are constantly surrounded by negative energy, gossip, and hate it will occupy space in your mind, leaving little room for you to truly focus 100% on your goals.
+There is nothing more powerful or will bring you greater peace, than minding your own business.
 Control your day, start your mornings off with something motivational and thought provoking.
 My favorite (and free) ways to set the tone for my day is to hit up motivational videos on youtube.
-Start surrounding yourself with people that push you to be a higher better expression of yourself, people who are there to motivate and encourage you to keep going, and people that will hold you accountable when you need it.
+Start surrounding yourself with people that push you to be a higher, better expression of yourself.
+People who are there to motivate and encourage you to keep going.
+People that will hold you accountable when you need it most.